 In this article: About custom content according to browser language | Examples | How to set up a browser language condition

-The browser language condition lets you display add or replace content on your website according to the users’ defined languages on his browser.
+The Browser Language condition lets you add or replace content on your website according to the users’ defined languages on his browser.